junxit/us-congress-bills-117/metadata.md

 - 2021-05-18 — Mr. Cleaver moved to suspend the rules and pass the bill.
 - 2021-05-18 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2456-2457)
 - 2021-05-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2456-2457)
+- 2021-05-19 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.